Promoting Nancy’s photography and educating the public about nature, photography, and God

 How To Make Your Beveled Edges Look Like A Continuation Of Your Image

 When describing our canvas gallery-wrap optionslink, we mention that the technique we use, the digital stretch wrap, creates an optical illusion.
 For any given amount of stretch, there is a particular “illusion angle” at which the sides look like an unstretched and uncompressed continuation of the frontthe math.
 Figure 1 shows that angle for various stretch ratios (we have traditionally used a 4:1 ratio).
-Notice that the angle is to the side of the image at all stretch ratios, so that only one edge (or at most two adjacent edges) could be visible at any time.
+Notice that the angle is to the side of the image at all stretch ratios.
+So only one edge (or at most two adjacent edges) could be visible at any time.

 Figure 1: Top view of a gallery-wrapped image showing the “illusion angle” for various stretch ratios.

-Once we started using bevel-edged frames for our gallery wrapsannounced, the inevitable question was “how would that affect the illusion angle?”.
-As can be seen in Figure 2, when the edge of the frame shifts out to a 45° bevel, the illusion angle shifts accordinglymore math.
-With even a small amount of stretching, the angle is toward the front of the image instead of toward the side.
-This, in turn, means that you can commonly see both of the opposite edges of the image simultaneously.
-That means that there is a point where the illusion angle lines from both sides cross, and both sides will look like a continuation of the front at the same time.
+That means that there is a point where the illusion angle lines from both sides cross.
+At that point, both sides will look like a continuation of the front at the same time.
 For these two opposite sides, this would be the illusion viewing distance (IVD).
-As you move further away from the image, the edges will look more stretched; as you move closer to the image, the edges will look more compressed until you reach the point at which they disappear entirely.
+As you move further away from the image, the edges will look more stretched.
+As you move closer to the image, the edges will look more compressed, until you reach the point at which they disappear entirely.
 Figure 2 goes on to show how to determine the illusion viewing distance, given the illusion angle Φ.

 This illustration shows how the illusion angle shifts toward the center of the image when a bevel is created on the edge of the frame.
 It also shows how to determine the resulting optimum illusion viewing distance.